zhangzheng0131/MDnet/README.md

+this is the first edition of MDnet created by zhangzheng on 2017/3/12
-#zhangzheng# MDNet: Multi-Domain Convolutional Neural Network Tracker
+## MDNet: Multi-Domain Convolutional Neural Network Tracker

 Created by [Hyeonseob Nam](https://kr.linkedin.com/in/hyeonseob-nam/) and [Bohyung Han](http://cvlab.postech.ac.kr/~bhhan/) at POSTECH